tystar86/python_exercises/Tasks/math.md

 ```

 #63.
->Write a Python program to create a simple math quiz.
+>Write a function to create a simple math quiz.

 **Expected Output :**
 ```